6 Lifestyle Changes to Improve Life after Breast Cancer Treatment

 Phyllodes tumours are rare breast tumours.
 They originate in the connective tissue of the breast.
 Phyllodes mean "leaflike."
 It is said so because as the tumours grow, they appear to have the shape of a leaf under the microscope.
 Therefore, it is termed phyllode tumour.
 The possibility for phyllodes tumours is less than 1 per cent.

 Most phyllode tumours are benign, which means non-cancerous.
 They rarely spread to other parts of your body.
-However, it may be cancerous or show malignancy in few cases.
+However, it may be cancerous or show malignancy in a few cases.

 Phyllodes tumours are classified into three groups based on their appearance under a microscope.
 They are: